Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: Introduction

-Neural network-based methods have attracted great attention in numerical solutions of PDEs.
-The basic idea of these methods is to use neural networks to represent their unknown solutions.
-These methods take advantage of the power of DNNs to approximate solutions of PDEs.
-The PDEs are typically encoded as constraints or loss functions, which the DNNs are trained to minimize the loss function.
-DNNs can serve as a universal solver for different problems and do not require mesh generation, making them suitable for solving problems in high-dimensional spaces and complex domains.
-In recent years, various DNN-based methods have been proposed for solving PDEs, including physics-informed neural networks (PINN) \cite{PINN_2019}, deep Ritz \cite{E2018TheDR}, deep Galerkin method \cite{sirignano2018dgm}, convolutional neural networks \cite{gao2021phygeonet}, generative adversarial networks \cite{bao2020numerical}, multi-scale DNN \cite{wang2020multi}, and sparse DNN \cite{XuZeng2023}.
-DNN-based methods for PDEs have been successfully applied in various fields such as fluid dynamics, structural mechanics, and molecular dynamics.
+DNN-based methods have gained significant attention for solving PDEs numerically.
+These approaches represent PDEs as constraints or loss functions that the neural network is trained to minimize.
+DNNs serve as universal solvers capable of handling diverse problems and are particularly effective in high-dimensional spaces and complex domains.
+Recent advances in DNN-based methods include physics-informed neural networks (PINNs) \cite{PINN_2019}, the deep Ritz method \cite{E2018TheDR}, the deep Galerkin method \cite{sirignano2018dgm}, convolutional neural networks \cite{gao2021phygeonet}, generative adversarial networks \cite{bao2020numerical}, multi-scale DNNs \cite{wang2020multi, wang2021eigenvector}, and sparse DNNs \cite{XuZeng2023}.
+These methods have been successfully applied in fields such as fluid dynamics, structural mechanics, and molecular dynamics.

-Despite DNNs' great successes in solving PDEs, there are still several challenges that need to be addressed.
-Typically, a DNN employs a single optimization method to train all of its parameters.
-However, as the number of layers of the network increases, it becomes increasingly challenging to solve the associated minimization problem, requiring larger amounts of data and computational power.
-Additionally, deeper networks tend to suffer from overfitting, leading to reduced accuracy and generalization performance.
+Despite their remarkable success in solving PDEs, DNNs still face several significant challenges.
+Typically, a DNN solves a single optimization problem to train all its parameters.
+As the network depth increases, solving the corresponding minimization problem becomes progressively more difficult, demanding larger datasets and greater computational resources.
+One direct consequence of these optimization challenges is spectral bias, also known as the frequency principle.
+This inherent bias causes DNNs to learn low-frequency components of functions more quickly and easily than high-frequency components or steep gradients.
+This preferential learning significantly slows the convergence of high-frequency features, thereby limiting the network's ability to accurately capture fine details and rapid variations within the solution.
+Such limitations are particularly problematic for scientific and engineering problems that inherently involve high-frequency phenomena or rapid variations.

+Recently, there has been considerable interest in improving the training of DNNs \cite{bengio2007greedy, haber2017stable}.
+Layer-wise training has emerged as a commonly used technique to address these challenges by training only a subset of layers at a time.
+One specific approach involves training a few initial layers and gradually adding new layers while keeping the previously trained layers fixed \cite{bengio2007greedy}.
+However, this method is susceptible to getting trapped in local minima.
+The incorporation of residual connections into network architectures has been a highly effective strategy for improving the training of deep networks \cite{he2016deep, wang2024piratenets}.
+Nevertheless, as networks grow deeper, solving the resulting large-scale optimization problems remains a formidable challenge.
+Moreover, for multi-scale problems, relying on a single neural network is often insufficient to capture information across diverse scales.